scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 real world Data Science, one of the key first steps of analysis is to decide precisely what the question of interest is.
 Second, the student is expected to make hypotheses or conjectures based upon the definitions they come up with.
-For example, perhaps the student might conjecture that men's and women's rating for certain genres are highly correlated, which for other genres their ratings more independent.
+For example, the student might conjecture that men's and women's rating for certain genres are highly correlated, while for other genres their ratings more independent.
 Finally, the students must try to either prove, or just as interestingly, disprove their conjectures based upon the data.

 Diving a bit more deeply into some of the specific functionality that we leverage in Python, we note that pandas [McK10]_ is particular useful for these kinds of data analysis questions.
-In particular, to any Python aficionado, it is likely clear that there are many ways to process the data to answer the questions above, ranging from the brute force to the elegant.
+In particular, to any Python aficionado, it is likely to be clear that there are many ways to process the data to answer the questions above, ranging from the brute force to the elegant.

 To begin, we note that the MovieLens 1M Data Set itself is actually provided in three different files.
 First is a file containing the